GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 }
 ```

-A ModuleProcessor can modify what data it will fetch from the database through function `prepareDataPropertiesAfterMutationExecution`, which is invoked after executing the module's corresponding ActionExecuter.
+A ComponentProcessor can modify what data it will fetch from the database through function `prepareDataPropertiesAfterMutationExecution`, which is invoked after executing the module's corresponding ActionExecuter.
 For instance, after creating a comment, we can load it immediately or, if the creation was not successful, state to skip loading any database object:

 ```php
 function prepareDataPropertiesAfterMutationExecution($module, &$props, &$data_properties) {